 Administration

-To initiate scheduling in Workforce Management, the first step requires establishing the core scheduling infrastructure supporting the process.
+To initiate scheduling in Workforce Management, establish the core scheduling infrastructure supporting the process.
 This includes creating Scheduling Groups, Activities, and Shifts that will be linked to Agents.
 Once these infrastructure elements are in place for a specific Scheduling Group, a scheduling administrator can proceed to the planning phase.

 The planning phase determines the nature of a Schedule.
 At product launch, Scheduling administrators have two scheduling methods available: